ericnewton/many-lives/README.md

 The implementation is a bit different.
 Instead of relying on lists for simple data structures, I used the `struct` constructor to define new types.
 In many ways, I think this improved the code.
-The random appaearance of list decomposition methods like `(car c)` changed into `(Coord-x c)` which provides a lot more context for the reader.
+The random appearance of list decomposition methods like `(car c)` changed into `(Coord-x c)` which provides a lot more context for the reader.

 Converting the code was harder than my experience using type